 Finding What You Are Looking For

-When I was in college, I remember staying up late one night with some of my other housemates discussing some of the more philosophical, esoteric, and mind blowing topics that you can only discuss in college at 2:00 AM.
+When I was in college, I remember staying up late one night with some of my other housemates discussing some of the more esoteric topics that you can only discuss in college at 2:00 AM.

 Somehow, the conversation turned to the Ann Landers column.
 One of my housemates made the comment, “I remember reading a question someone sent to Ann Landers.
 They asked ‘How come the thing you are looking for is always in the last place you look?’
 Can you believe someone asked that question?”

 Well, now that he brought up the question, I was mildly curious.
 Why was the thing you were looking for always in the last place you looked?

 So I asked him, “How did she answer?”

 My housemate said, “Because typically you stop looking for it once you find it.”